 I considered the potentially disqualifying and mitigating conditions in light of all the facts and circumstances surrounding this case.
 I have incorporated my comments under Guideline F in this whole-person analysis.
 I considered Applicant's honorable military service.
-I also considered the cause of Applicant's financial problems and that the problems are resolved.
+However, he has unresolved financial problems.

-Overall, the record evidence leaves me without questions or doubts as to Applicant's eligibility and suitability for a security clearance.
-I conclude Applicant mitigated the financial considerations security concerns.
+Overall, the record evidence leaves me with questions and doubts as to Applicant's eligibility and suitability for a security clearance.
+I conclude Applicant did not mitigate the financial considerations security concerns.